-MO.54 Developers should adopt parking solutions appropriate for the site, including:
+MO.54 Developers should adopt parking solutions appropriate for the site and there should be a mix of approaches included to avoid dominance of one type, including:

 On Street Parking

 - MO.55 This must be in designated bays interspersed with planting and street trees. - MO.56 Perpendicular layouts could be considered where street width allows. - MO.57 Bays should be at least 6m long and 2.5m wide on secondary streets, while tertiary streets should allow for 6m x 2.0m bays.